-- Get your weight in check
+Get your weight in check

-Obesity increases the amount of pressure being applied to your veins, so relieve that pressure by getting your body to a healthy weight and avoiding foods high in sodium.
-Reducing your intake of sodium can help decrease swelling from water retention or constipation.
+Obesity increases the amount of pressure being applied to your veins, so relieve that pressure by getting your body to a more healthy weight.
+There are hundreds of ways to do this.
+An easy method for bodies that are high in fat is a ketogenic diet.

-Tight clothing may prohibit blood flow throughout your body, so wear loose-fitting clothes and reach for low heels or flats instead of your heels.
-Heels, as you know, can be uncomfortable and they do not work your calf muscles the way lower heels or flats do.
+Tight clothing may prohibit blood flow throughout your body, so wear loose-fitting clothes and reach for low heels or flats instead of your 6-inch stilettos.

-- Pamper your legs
+Pamper your legs

 There has never been a better excuse to kick up your legs at the end of a long day.
 In fact, you should try to raise your legs above your heart a few times a day to encourage good blood circulation.

-- Talk about compression stockings
+Talk about compression stockings

 Chicago Vein Institute is a practice solely dedicated to the diagnosis and treatment of vein diseases.
 The experts at CVI perform the latest and most effective treatments for painful varicose veins, spider veins, and other vein-related disorders.
-CVI offers minimally invasive treatment options, including Endovenous Laser Ablation (EVLA), Ambulatory Phlebectomy, Ultrasound-Guided Sclerotherapy, Surface Sclerotherapy, Elastic Compression Stockings and wound care for venous ulcers, performing more than 8,000 vein-related procedures annually.
-Visit our sister brand, Chicago Cosmetic Institute, offering a full array of medical spa services including CoolSculpting, Liposuction, Botox, chemical peels and more.
+CVI offers minimally invasive treatment options, including Endovenous Laser Ablation (EVLA), Ambulatory Phlebectomy, Ultrasound-Guided Sclerotherapy, Surface Sclerotherapy, Elastic Compression Stockings and wound care for venous ulcers, performing more than 11,000 vein-related procedures annually.